Westwing-Home-and-Living/Ninja-Printer/README.md

  - Go to 'More tools' > ‘Extensions’
  - On the top right hand side tick ‘Developer mode’
  - Click ‘Load unpacked extension’
- - Select the ‘app’ folder inside the original file ‘chrome-extension’
+ - Select the ‘browser’ folder inside the original file ‘chrome-extension’
  - You will see the extension already enabled in your list of chrome extension

 **Note:** No need to tick ‘allow on incognito mode’ as you will always need to enable the extension on the incognito window.